justkeepquiet/tera-api/README.md

 4. Run the `npm install` for install required node modules.
 5. Copy or rename the `.env.example` file to `.env`.
 6. Configure the parameters in the `.env` file.
-7. Impport the [database structure](share/accountdb.sql) to your MySQL server.
+7. Import the [database structure](share/accountdb.sql) to your MySQL server.
 8. Execute the `node src/app` command, or run the file `tera-api.bat` to start API servers.

 #### Important!